pathfindertimothy/selenium_python/README.md

 ## This project is a selenium automation test using python

-## The following floders are present in the project
+## The following folders are present in the project
 - A <mark>drivers</mark> folder containing a chromedrive for windows os
 - A <mark>pom</mark> folder containing page object code since the test used page object structure or model
 - A <mark>screenshot</mark> folder containing captured screenshot of the test